tacoinfra/remote-signer/README.md

         # And our parent class has a method to base58 encode the
         # result in the correct way for us.
 Again, note that this
         # isn't necessary for the local signer as pytezos Key.sign()
         # does this for you.
+It just returns sig.

         return Signer.b58encode_signature(sig)